Welcome to ActonArt

 The bathrooms at ActonArt are public bathrooms directly outside our studios (in the hallway).
 We encourage all parents to make sure that children use the bathroom prior to class.
 ActonArt staff cannot accompany any children to the bathroom in the event that they need to use the facilities.

 We are often open for class on public school Snow Days!
-Always call ActonArt at 978-266-1600 or visit our studio weather page (currently offline) to find out if we are open or closed due to weather.
+Always call ActonArt at 978-266-1600 or visit studio weather conditions to find out if we are open or closed due to weather.
 Telephone announcements may also be available.
 We do not alway follow the Acton-Boxborough public school closures.
 Even if local schools are closed for the day, ActonArt may be open.
 If classes are cancelled due to weather, Make-up classes will be scheduled.

 IF YOU HAVE ANY QUESTIONS or concerns please feel free to speak with me or your student's teacher.
 Conversations prior to, or after classes can be difficult as teachers may be very busy.
 The following email addresses are provided if you wish to arrange a time to speak via phone or in person.
 We look forward to seeing you all in the studio in the coming weeks.